-Just like the physical cards we hand out with the goal in making a great impression, keep your email signature 1. informative, 2. easy to read and 3. absolutely uncluttered.
+Just like the physical cards we hand out with the goal of making a great impression, keep your email signature: informative, easy to read and absolutely uncluttered.

-Do: Include essential information such as name, organisation, your position and at least one contact information (phone with international prefix, fax, email).
+Do: Include essential information such as name, organisation, your position and contact information (phone with international prefix, fax, email).
 You can also include a closing sentence (e.g. Have a great day, Kind regards) before your signature.

 Avoid: Unnecessary information such as personal quotes or additional pictures, or too many contact numbers that may confuse your recipients.

-If your business is also active on social media, take advantage of your signature and include them as favicons or links.
+If your business is also active on social media, take advantage of your signature and include your social pages as favicons or links.
 In this example from Mailbutler, we have included some of our social media channels underneath the contact information:

 Do: Include a few favicons or links to your social media channels that are relevant.

 Avoid: Including any social media channels that aren’t up to date even though they are live.
 Depending on the position or the organisation, you might want to avoid including personal links (e.g. LinkedIn profile).

 ✍️ Match your brand identity

 Chances are you’re creating a signature not just for yourself but to also represent a business or organization.
 If the signature is for a business or organization, it’s also important that the style is aligned with your brand identity.
 Try using the same accent colours as your brand logo like in this example:

 Do: Include one or two accent colors that highlight your information, whilst using an easy-to-read main color.